edu32/xtac/README.md

 # xtac
 This is the source code of the compiler for the **xtab** computer programming language.
 It contains the compiler source and the standard library.

-xtab is a low-level compiled programming language that used to create efficient software applications.
+**xtab** is a low-level general-purpose compiled programming language that is a joy to work in.

 ## Compiling xtac